wee-slack/wee-slack/README.md

 /key bind ctrl-J /input magic_enter
 ```

-You may also want to disable weechats paste prompt, since that is not necessary
+You may also want to disable WeeChat's paste prompt, since that is not necessary
 when using `multiline.pl`:

 ```